mudasobwa/mudasobwa.github.io/_posts/2020-12-05-reserved-backward-compatibility.md

 Nowadays the interfaces are rather data interchange formats rather than pure functions accessible from the outside code via direct linkage.
 But the latter are still there when it comes to external libraries encapsulating some data.

-My advise would be to always create and empty field named `meta`, or `payload`, or `crap` if you are excentric enough, that woul hold the empty collection from scratch.
+My advise would be to always create an empty field named `meta`, or `payload`, or `crap` if you are excentric enough, that would hold the empty collection from scratch.

-`State` is _Elixir_ might look like:
+`State` in _Elixir_ might look like:

 ```elixir
 defstruct State,